-For councils to meet the service and infrastructure needs of their communities, they need to be financially sustainable.
-The NSW Treasury Corporation (TCorp) defined a financially sustainable council as one that, over the long-term, is able to generate sufficient funds to provide the level and scope of services and infrastructure, agreed with its community through the Integrated Planning and Reporting process.
+Council's need to be financially sustainable to meet the service and infrastructure needs of their communities.
+The NSW Treasury Corporation (TCorp) defined a financially sustainable council as one that, over the long term, is able to generate sufficient funds to provide the level and scope of services and infrastructure, agreed with its community through the Integrated Planning and Reporting process.